Cairns X1, X2, X3 and Y

 The diameter of this monument was probably about 12 meters.
 A boulder lying outside the kerb may indicate that the passage as oriented west towards Cairn T.

 The boulders of X2 are immediately south of X1.
-The diameter of this cairn was approx. 11 meters.
-Herity says that Cairn X3, much ruined, stood 12 m south-west of X1.
+This cairn was approximately 11 meters in diameter.
+Michael Herity reports that Cairn X3, much ruined, stood 12 meters south-west of Cairn X1.
 Some of the monuments boulders are probably incorperated into the nearby fieldwall.

-Rotherham examined the monuments and found typical passage mound items: fragments of bone and pottery, pendants, beads and deer antler.
+Rotherham examined the monuments and found typical passage mound items: fragments of cremated bone and pottery, pendants, beads and pieces of charred deer antler.

 Recent research has identified Cairn Z as a Norman motte, but since the Normans liked to use existing mounds for their mottes, this is quite possibly a neolithic site.